Best Budgeting Apps in the UK

 1. Are budgeting apps safe?

-Modern budgeting apps like Moneyhub and Snoop claim to use the same encryption technology as all major banks to protect your personal information.
+Modern budgeting apps like Plum and Moneyhub claim to use the same encryption technology as all major banks to protect your personal information.
 They do not store your banking credentials and can only access your data in read-only mode.
 This means that your bank account cannot be breached, and the money in it cannot be touched.
 These apps are also regulated by the FCA.

 2. How do I stop living paycheque to paycheque?